How to Hear the Holy Spirit (Simple Beginner Guide to Recognizing God’s Voice)

 Image fx 30 7

-• what blocks spiritual clarity
+• common obstacles that block spiritual clarity

-As you begin learning how to hear the Holy Spirit, there may still be moments when God feels quiet or distant.
-If you’re experiencing that, Why Do I Feel Far From God? can help you understand those seasons from a biblical perspective.
+As you begin learning how to hear God’s voice, remember this: spiritual growth takes time.
+Even mature believers experience seasons where God feels quiet or distant.
+If that describes your current season, “Why Do I Feel Far From God?” can help you understand those moments from a biblical perspective.

 What Does It Mean To Hear The Holy Spirit?